colder/phantm/README.markdown

 * Java 1.6 or higher
 * Scala 2.7.7 or higher

-Also, make sure you've the $SCALA_HOME environment variable poiting to your scala distribution.
+Also, make sure you've the $SCALA_HOME environment variable pointing to your scala distribution.

 Installation
 ------------